 Using scoring sheets, the initial round judges (volunteer senior lawyers and judges), will determine which teams exhibit the best 'lawyering' skills (this could even mean that a team loses a case but demonstrates better lawyering skills).
-Semi-finalist teams are determined through points, as are the finalists who will ultimately compete for the Provincial Mock Trial Trophy with a Provincial Court Judge presiding, along with a jury comprised of lawyers.
+Semi-finalist teams are determined through points, as are the finalists who will ultimately compete for the Provincial Mock Trial Trophy with a Provincial Court Judge presiding.
 Awards will also be given Top Overall Lawyer, Top Witness, and the Finalist Team.
 The tournament organizers reserve the right to award additional awards to individual participants for exceptional performances, and so all participants, including those who do not break to the semi-finals or finals, are encourage to attend the final awards ceremony.